shobhitexe/Covision/README.md

 * Self declared deliverables
 ## Project Components
 1. FrontEnd
-* HTML used for structuring
+* HTML used for structuring the webapp
-* CSS used for styling
+* CSS used for styling the webapp
 * Javascript used for bulding a dynamic webapp
 2. BackEnd
 * Python django framework for creating the webapp